-- 3. The lender must substantiate the factors that prevent the financing from being accomplished without SBA support and retain the explanation in their loan file.
+- 3. The lender must substantiate the factors that prevent the financing from being accomplished without SBA support and retain the explanation in the Small Business Applicant's file.
 The file must contain documentation that specifically identifies the factors in the present financing that meet the Credit Elsewhere Test. - 4.
-Acceptable factors that demonstrate an identifiable weakness in the credit or exceed policy limits of the lender include, among others:

-a) The business needs a longer maturity than the lender's policy permits (for example, the business needs a loan that is not on a demand basis);

-- b) The requested loan exceeds either the lender's legal lending limit or policy limit regarding the amount that it can lend to one customer; - c) The lender's liquidity depends upon selling the guaranteed portion of the loan on the secondary market; - d) The collateral does not meet the lender's policy requirements; - e) The lender's policy normally does not allow loans to new businesses or businesses in the applicant's industry; and/or - f) Any other factors relating to the credit that, in the lender's opinion, cannot be overcome except for the guaranty.
+Acceptable factors that demonstrate an identifiable weakness in the credit or exceed policy limits of the lender include, among others: - a) The business needs a longer maturity than the lender's policy permits (for example, the business needs a loan that is not on a demand basis); - b) The requested loan exceeds either the lender's legal lending limit or policy limit regarding the amount that it can lend to one customer; - c) The lender's liquidity depends upon selling the guaranteed portion of the loan on the secondary market; - d) The collateral does not meet the lender's policy requirements; - e) The lender's policy normally does not allow loans to new businesses or businesses in the applicant's industry; and/or - f) Any other factors relating to the credit that, in the lender's opinion, cannot be overcome except for the guaranty.
 These other factors must be specifically documented in the loan file. - 5.
-Unacceptable factors include: - a) To address the lender's Community Reinvestment Act (CRA) compliance; or - b) To refinance debt already on reasonable terms. - 6.
-The lender must certify that credit is not otherwise available by signing the Lender Official block on the appropriate application form. - 7.
-The SBA's lending programs qualify as "Special-Purpose Credit Programs" under the Equal Credit Opportunity Act (ECOA).
-This regulation stipulates that information pertaining to the applicant's marital status, sources of personal income, alimony, child support, and spouse's financial resources can be obtained and considered in determining program eligibility.
-Therefore, the lender has the right to obtain the signature of an applicant's spouse (whether an owner of the business or not) or other person on an application or credit instrument if it is required by Federal or State law. - 8.
-SBA or the lender may require additional capitalization.
-(See Chapter 4 on equity injection).
+Unacceptable factors include: - a) To address the lender's Community Reinvestment Act (CRA) compliance; or - b) To refinance debt already on reasonable terms.